utmstack/Documentation/Installation/MasterServerInstallation.md

 Go to **<a href="./SSLConfiguration">Configuring an SSL/TLS certificate</a>** section for detailed instructions.

 ## Step 7: Accessing the UTMStack Platform
-Once you have successfully installed the UTMStack server, you can now access the platform and start using it for your cybersecurity needs.
+Once you have successfully installed the UTMStack master server, you can now access the platform and start using it for your cybersecurity needs.
 Follow these steps to log in to the UTMStack platform:

 Open your preferred web browser.